quokka-astro/quokka/README.md

 to the CMake command-line options (or change the `QUOKKA_PYTHON` option to `OFF` in CMakeLists.txt).

 ## Running on GPUs
 By default, Quokka compiles itself to run only on CPUs.
+Quokka can run on either NVIDIA, AMD, or Intel GPUs.
+Consult the sub-sections below for the build instructions for a given GPU vendor.

+### NVIDIA GPUs
-(If you want to run on NVIDIA GPUs, re-build Quokka as shown below. **(Warning: CUDA 11.6 generates invalid device code; see issue [21](https://github.com/BenWibking/quokka/issues/21).
-Use CUDA >= 11.7 instead.)**
+If you want to run on NVIDIA GPUs, re-build Quokka as shown below. (*CUDA >= 11.7 is required.
+Quokka is only supported on Volta V100 GPUs or newer models.*)
 ```
-cmake .. -DCMAKE_BUILD_TYPE=Release -DAMReX_GPU_BACKEND=CUDA -DAMREX_GPUS_PER_NODE=N
+cmake .. -DCMAKE_BUILD_TYPE=Release -DAMReX_GPU_BACKEND=CUDA -DAMREX_GPUS_PER_NODE=N -G Ninja
-make -j6
+ninja -j6
 ```
 where $N$ is the number of GPUs available per compute node.

-It is necessary to use `-DAMREX_GPUS_PER_NODE` to specify the number of GPUs per compute node.
+**It is necessary to use `-DAMREX_GPUS_PER_NODE` to specify the number of GPUs per compute node.
 Without this, performance will be very poor.
-All GPUs on a node must be visible from each MPI rank on the node for efficient GPU-aware MPI communication to take place via CUDA IPC.
-(When using the SLURM job scheduler, this means that `--gpu-bind` should be set to `none`.)
+All GPUs on a node must be visible from each MPI rank on the node for efficient GPU-aware MPI communication to take place via CUDA IPC.** When using the SLURM job scheduler, this means that `--gpu-bind` should be set to `none`.

 The compiled test problems are in the test problem subdirectories in `build/src/`.
 Example scripts for running Quokka on compute clusters are in the `scripts/` subdirectory.

-Note that Quokka is only supported on Volta-class (V100) GPUs or newer.

 Note that 1D problems can run very slowly on GPUs due to a lack of sufficient parallelism.
 To run the test suite in a reasonable amount of time, you may wish to exclude the matter-energy exchange tests, e.g.:
 ```